radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 >[!warning]
 >This parameter does not affect the actual number of processors that get used.
 However, it does improve the utilization of the available processors.

 A better indicator for performance is the number of threads allocated for each processing queue.
-For each processing queue, the maximum number of concurrent worker threads is 80 by default.
 This value can be seen/changed in the Max Concurrent Working Threads parameter.
 For more details, see the next section.

 After making changes, click **Save**.
 RadiantOne must be restarted for the changes to take effect.
 If deployed in a cluster, restart the service on all nodes.